 QCB302: Research Topics in QCB

-Taken in fall term of your junior year.
+Taken in the fall term of your sophomore or junior year.

-This class is aimed at Juniors pursuing the QCB Certificate.
-In this course, we will discuss the independent research projects that the juniors are performing in order to provide guidance and feedback.
+This class is aimed at sophomores and juniors pursuing the QCB Certificate.
+In this course, we will discuss the independent research projects that the students are performing in order to provide guidance and feedback.

 We will emphasize critical thinking about experiments and large dataset analysis along with the ability to clearly communicate one's research.
 Students will present background research (journal club style presentations) and progress reports.
 Written work will consist of an NSF-style proposal and three problem sets.
 The final exam will consist of student research presentations in a symposium format and will be open to the public.